dotnet/csharplang/proposals/dictionary-expressions.md

 For each element in order:

+- **If the target is a *dictionary type*, then the element must be a `KeyValuePair<,>`.
+The applicable indexer is invoked with the `.Key` and `.Value` members of that pair.**

-- If **the target is a collection type, and** the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element expression as the argument.
+- If **the target is a *collection type*, and** the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element expression as the argument.
 (Unlike classic collection initializer behavior, element evaluation and `Add` calls are not necessarily interleaved.)

-- **If the target is a dictionary type, then the element must be a `KeyValuePair<,>`.
-The applicable indexer is invoked with the `.Key` and `.Value` members of that pair.**

 - If the element is a *spread element* then one of the following is used:
+    - **If the target is a *dictionary type*, the enumerator's element type must be some `KeyValuePair<,>`, and for each of those elements the applicable indexer is invoked on the collection instance with the `.Key` and `.Value` members of that pair.**
-    - **If the target is a collection type,** an applicable GetEnumerator instance or extension method is invoked on the *spread element expression* and for each item from the enumerator the applicable Add instance or extension method is invoked on the *collection instance* with the item as the argument.
+    - **If the target is a *collection type*,** an applicable GetEnumerator instance or extension method is invoked on the *spread element expression* and for each item from the enumerator the applicable Add instance or extension method is invoked on the *collection instance* with the item as the argument.
 If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
-    - **If the target is a dictionary-type, the enumerator's element type must be some `KeyValuePair<,>`, and for each of those elements the applicable indexer is invoked on the collection instance with the `.Key` and `.Value` members of that pair.**

 ## Type inference